vedmant/laravel-shortcodes/readme.md

 ### Register shortcodes

-You can use AppServiceProvider boot method to register all needed shortcodes.
+You can use `AppServiceProvider::boot` method to register all needed shortcodes.

 Using shortcode class:
 ```php